ilvanieuwstraten/ilvanieuwstraten.github.io/_posts/2015-10-23-cultivating.md

 title: Cultivating Bioluminescent Algae
 ---

-# How to DIY algae cultivation !
+# DIY algae cultivation !

 Algae are very easy to grow.
 They grow fast.
 At the BioHack Academy in the Waag Society in Amsterdam I learned how to hack the cultivation of algae